How we got the Bible

 (How Biblical prophecy shows the foreknowledge and divinity of God)

-When this God offers us His Word, He alone has the authority to choose what is written in it and who He will use to write it.
+When this God offers us His Word, it is He alone who has the authority to choose what is written in His book and who He will use to write it.
 He both establishes it and preserves it through history.
 It is God's book – not man's.

 SACRED TEXTS OF THE OLD TESTAMENT

-Every one of the Old Testament writers was chosen by God, and that fact was evidenced in the supernatural power of the Almighty upon their lives.
-Weather He used them to foretell future events, or to display His miraculous power through, these men were singled out as God's men.
+When we look at the Old Testament, we find that every one of its writers was chosen and set apart by God.
+Not as a private or secret act, but with the evidence of the supernatural power of the Almighty upon their lives.
+Whether He used them to foretell future events, or correct His people, these men were singled out as God's men, in public view of the entire nation of Israel and the world around them.
 We think of Jeremiah, to whom God said:

 “Before I formed you in the womb I knew you, before you were born I sanctified you, I ordained you a prophet to the nations.” – Jeremiah 1:5

-Then there was Noah who spent a full 100 years preparing a boat, because the Lord had warned him of a worldwide flood.
+Then there was Noah who spent a full 100 years preaching the Lord's words and preparing a boat.
 For all that time men mocked him because of his ridiculous delusion.
 And yet we will show in another piece just how much scientific evidence supports the fact of a world-wide catastrophic flood, see:

 The Scientific Accuracy of the Bible - (link not active yet)